 When it comes to shopping, people today tend to follow one important principle: before you shop in person, search online.
-What does that mean for your small-business marketing plan?
-Well, if your plan includes building an engaging, well-organized, up-to-date website with loads of relevant content, it means you’re on track for helping your brick-and-mortar business thrive.
+What does that mean for your small business marketing plan?
+Well, if your plan includes building a website that is engaging, well-organized, and up-to-date with loads of relevant content, it means you’re on track for helping your brick-and-mortar business thrive.

 There’s plenty of proof that a website is a valuable small-business marketing tool, even when your business is offline.
 Econocom reports a whopping 90 percent of shoppers use the web to gather information like location, hours, and whether or not something’s available before heading to a nearby store.
 Think with Google found that half of all shoppers who first do a mobile search end up visiting the brick-and-mortar business they found online within 24 hours.

 Here, we’ve outlined five tips for embracing a digital small-business marketing strategy that truly supports your physical store.

 1. Cover your basics.

 Whether you own a pizzeria or a nail parlor, you’ll want important information — like a physical address (with directions), hours, and contact information — to be readily available for Google and other search engines to find.
 Keep in mind that while one-click commerce may be convenient, many people still value shopping locally and in person.
 Increasingly, people will enter words like “near me” and “nearby” when they search online, so it’s more important than ever to let folks know your small business is actually in the neighborhood.

 2. Keep it in real time.